Chicago Citizenship Lawyer

 Naturalization Processing Time

-For the past 2 years, the USCIS has been experiencing extreme backlogs with naturalization applications which is also known as the N-400 applications.
-The naturalization processing time is average around a year for them to be adjudicated, depending on a particular USCIS district office.
-Once an interview is scheduled, applicant must attend the interview, where he/she will be interviewed about their application and background.
+Between 2019 and 2020, the USCIS experienced extreme backlogs with naturalization applications or the N-400 applications.
+Due to this backlogs, the average processing time is about 12 months, depending on a particular USCIS district office.
+Once an interview is scheduled, applicant must attend the interview, where he/she will be interviewed.
 During the interview, applicant must also pass the civic and English exams.

 If the N-400 is approved, the applicant must go to the Naturalization Ceremony where he/she will return their Permanent Resident Card and take the Oath of Allegiance.
 After taking the Oath of Allegiance, the applicant will receive their Certificate of Naturalization.
 The Certificate of Naturalization is evidence of their U.S. citizenship.